THE CAMPAIGN TO BUILD A GREEN LEGACY

 The cornerstone of the campaign is the new W. Flaccus and Ruth B. Stifel Center at Adkins Arboretum, which will contribute to the economic vitality and quality of life of the Eastern Shore.

 The new Center involves the expansion of the existing Visitor’s Center to include

 • the Caroline Pavilion for educational programs and events,

-• the Van Dyke Classroom and Resource Center to house the Arboretum’s herbarium, and comprehensive collection of horticulture, gardening and landscape design books and materials,
+• the Van Dyke Classroom and Resource Center to house the Arboretum’s herbarium and its comprehensive collection of horticulture, gardening, and landscape design books and materials,

 • the Marion Price Gallery for nature-inspired art exhibits, and